negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 (thinking through practice is diffracting theory through practice, praxis. also whole life learnings)

 # Field Notes
-ongoing corkboard of ideas/scraps from field - transposition from initial medium to the digital is quite backlogged:/ [see here](../field-notes.html)
+ongoing collage of ideas/scraps from field - transposition from initial medium to the digital is quite backlogged:/ [see here](../field-notes.html)

 # Process Commonplace